-Survey of Computer Science/Information Technology
+COMPUTER SCIENCE 130 - 4 Units Survey of Computer Science/Information Technology

-A survey of Computer Science and Information Technology with emphasis on business applications in the computer environment.
-The student will be introduced to information systems concepts, operating systems, computer hardware, terminology, networking, and computer application software, such as word processing, spreadsheets, database and some BASIC programming.
-The student will complete projects in a micro computing environment.
+This class surveys computer science and information technology with emphasis on computer business applications.
+The student will be exposed to computer concepts including components of a computer, operating systems, utility programs, terminology, communications, networking, internet usage, ethical issues and computer application software, such as word processing, spreadsheets, data base, data base query and presentation software.
+The student will complete projects in a desktop computer environment.
 Lecture & lab.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.
 (CAN BUS 6)

-Computer Programming in C Language
+COMPUTER SCIENCE 145 - 4 Units Computer Programming in C Language